 An evening of challenging and empowering debate on 26th March at London Metropolitan University brought together students of London Metropolitan University, the Sustainable Development Goals Network, UK Africa Diaspora Forum, and the Let Toys Be Toys campaign.
 The evening explored the battle for gender equality.
 Here's what happened:

 The debate was wide-ranging and highlighted the deeply ingrained gender stereotyping in advertising, children’s perceptions of themselves and others, and the wider implications for equal representation in STEM careers and in universities.

-Did you know that mothers are 3 times more likely to talk to their daughters about emotions that their sons?
-Did you know that teachers are more likely to spend time with girls with boys?
+Did you know that mothers are 3 times more likely to talk to their daughters about emotions than their sons?
+Did you know that teachers are more likely to spend time with girls than boys?

-This presents an exciting arena for change, given the rapidly changing world of digital advertising, increasing representation of women in tech and digital marketing, and an increasing acknowledgement of the role of unconscious biases on everyday life.
-As retailers increasingly sell experiences not products, is there also room for a more gender-equal approach to retailers’ ‘PR experiences’?
+This presents an exciting arena for change, given the rapidly changing world of digital advertising, increasing representation of women in tech and digital marketing, and an increasing acknowledgment of the role of unconscious biases in everyday life.
+As retailers increasingly sell experiences, not products, is there also room for a more gender-equal approach to retailers’ ‘PR experiences’?
 Could this become a key differentiator in a tightly contested market?
 Similar to RestaurantHER, a recent innovation from Grubhub, an online map displaying women-owned restaurants across the USA.

-Olivia also highlighted our tendency for unconscious bias- the fast judgements we make about people and situations without realising- often reinforcing negative stereotypes -The definition of which generated much discussion.
+Olivia also highlighted our tendency for unconscious bias- the fast judgments we make about people and situations without realizing- often reinforcing negative stereotypes -The definition of which generated much discussion.